-In December 2015 the Trust was delighted when Europa Nostra, the leading European heritage organisation, and the European Investment Bank Institute announced that Mavisbank House was included in the 14 monuments and sites shortlisted by an international panel of experts for its '7 Most Endangered' programme 2016', in recognition of their outstanding heritage and cultural value as well as the grave danger that they are facing.
+In December 2015 the Trust was delighted when Europa Nostra, the leading European heritage organisation, and the European Investment Bank Institute announced that Mavisbank House was included in the 14 monuments and sites shortlisted by an international panel of experts for its '7 Most Endangered' programme 2016'.
+This gave recognition to their outstanding heritage and cultural value as well as the grave danger that they are facing.
 The only UK site proposed, Mavisbank House did not make the final listing but its initial selection provided a significant boost to the profile of the project.

 With the initial support of the Princes Regeneration Trust a Partnership Steering Group was established in 2015 to re-evaluate and update the Trust's development plans, as well as explore potential new opportunities.
-The Trust and it's partners have carried out detailed work to resolve the access and ownership issues and it is now intended that, once a sustainable project funding package is in place, Midlothian Council will undertake the necessary procedures to take ownership of Mavisbank House.
-Depending on the final development plans the house will then be transferred to the appropriate Partnership body whilst the grounds will remain for the duration of the project in the hands of the current owners, Historic Environment Scotland (formally Historic Scotland).
+The Trust and its partners carried out detailed work to resolve the access and ownership issues, whilst Midlothian Council supported it taking ownership of Mavisbank House, subject to a sustainable project funding package being in place.
+Depending on the final development plans the intention is that the house will then be transferred to the appropriate Partnership body whilst the grounds will remain for the duration of the project in the hands of the current owners, Historic Environment Scotland (formally Historic Scotland).
 This will enable restoration work to be carried out and facilitate the long-term management and maintenance of the site and activities.